sdiehl/wiwinwlh/tutorial.md

   print (#foo (MkT True False))
 ```

-This is also used in more advanced libraries like [Selda] which do object
+This is used in more advanced libraries like [Selda] which do object relational
-relational mapping between Haskell datatype fields and database columns.
+mapping between Haskell datatype fields and database columns.

 See: